ros-navigation/docs.nav2.org/migration/Humble.rst

 `PR #3324 <https:https://github.com/ros-planning/navigation2/pull/3324>`_ adds three new condition nodes to check for error codes on the blackboard set by action BT nodes which contain them.

 The ``AreErrorCodesPresent`` condition node allows the user to specify the error code from the server along with the error codes to match against.
-The ``WouldAControllerRecoveryHelp`` checks if a recovery would help clear the controller server error code.
+The ``WouldAControllerRecoveryHelp`` checks if the active error code is UNKNOWN, PATIENCE_EXCEEDED, FAILED_TO_MAKE_PROGRESS or NO_VALID_CONTROL.
+If the error code is a match, the condition returns ``SUCCESS``.
+These error code are potentially able to be cleared by a controller recovery.

-The ``WouldAPlannerRecoveryHelp`` checks if a recovery would help clear the planner server error code.
+The ``WouldAPlannerRecoveryHelp`` hecks if the active error code is UNKNOWN, NO_VALID_CONTROL, or TIMEOUT.

-If the error codes match the node returns ``SUCCESS``.
+If the error code is a match, the condition returns ``SUCCESS``.
+These error code are potentially able to be cleared by a planner recovery.